Asami Seto

 Asami Seto (瀬戸 麻沙美, Seto Asami) is a Japanese voice actress currently affiliated with StarCrew.
-Her debut role was as Yoshino Takatsuki in Wandering Son, with major roles including Raphtalia in The Rising of the Shield Hero, Mai Sakurajima in Rascal Does Not Dream of Bunny Girl Senpai, Asuka Takizawa/Cure Flamingo in Tropical-Rouge!
+Her debut role was as Yoshino Takatsuki in Wandering Son, with major roles including Raphtalia in The Rising of the Shield Hero, Mai Sakurajima in the Rascal Does Not Dream series, Asuka Takizawa/Cure Flamingo in Tropical-Rouge!
 Pretty Cure, Chihaya Ayase in Chihayafuru, Shoko Sashinami in Valvrave the Liberator, Asagi Aiba in Strike the Blood, Mirage Farina Jenius in Macross Delta, Nobara Kugisaki in Jujutsu Kaisen and Konatsu Miyamoto in Tari Tari.